dashwav/gila/docs/source/gila.rst

    gila.util

-All functions of the gila class are available in the singleton instance with the addition of ``gila.reset()``, which will reset the singleton instance back to empty.
+All public functions of the ``Gila`` class are available in the singleton instance with the addition of ``gila.reset()``, which will reset the singleton instance back to empty.

-.. autofunction:: gila.gila.reset

 .. autoclass:: gila.gila.Gila
    :members: